 At Worms Downunder we move ours into direct winter sun during the coldest months.
 With average day temperatures of 22-23°C in Brisbane, it helps keep our worms more active.
 Or, you could even move it inside (probably the laundry or garage rather than the lounge room).
 Your worms will be very considerate house guests – they work quietly and diligently and don’t smell.
 Though we would recommend having some floor protection down under the worm farm to avoid stains from leachate spills.

-Insulate your habitat to assist keeping in heat
+Insulate your worm farm to assist keeping in heat

-Covering the whole worm farm with some canvass, a thick blanket or protection of some kind can help keep warmth in (worms generate heat when they are consuming waste) and the cold out.
+Covering the whole worm farm with some canvas, a thick blanket or protection of some kind can help keep warmth in (worms generate heat when they are consuming waste) and the cold out.

 Add a layer of moist carbon inputs and/or a worm blanket to the bedding surface

 Think of it like tucking your worms in.
 Any old breathable material will do the job of a worm blanket.
-For those who want something a bit fun we have repurposed coffee bean sacks for sale, they are perfect as worm blankets and 100% of the $5 price goes to the Save a Horse charity.
+For those who want something a bit fun we have repurposed coffee bean sacks for sale, they are perfect as worm blankets.
 Combine this with a layer of moist carbon (i.e. brown leaves, aged horse manure, sugar cane mulch etc) and your worms will be lovely and snug.